GoogleCloudPlatform/stet/docs/advanced_configuration.md

 ### Split Trust

-If you would like to configure STET to use "split trust" and encrypt/decrypt with multiple KMS systems, a key-splitting algorithm and an appropriate number of `kek_info` objects for that algorithm must be provided.
+If you would like to configure STET to use "split trust" and encrypt/decrypt with multiple KMS systems or asymmetric keys, a key-splitting algorithm and an appropriate number of `kek_info` objects for that algorithm must be provided.

 The following key-splitting algorithms are currently supported:

 *   `no_split`: This algorithm does not split the trust.
-The key encryption key used is wholly known by the single KMS being used.
+The key encryption key used is wholly known by the single KMS or asymmetric key being used.
-*   `shamir`: This algorithm splits the trust between a number of KMS systems (specified by `shares`) during encryption.
-Decryption requires a minimum number of those shares (specified by `threshold`) to be present.
-Currently, the only supported value for `shares` and `threshold` is 2 for both fields.
+*   `shamir`: This algorithm splits the trust between a number of KMS systems or asymmetric keys (specified by `shares`) during encryption.
+Decryption requires a minimum number of those shares (specified by `threshold`) to be present. `shares` and `threshold` must both be greater than or equal to 2, and `shares` must be greater or equal to `threshold`.

 ### Example